kawansoft/SympleGit-Java/README.md

 ```

 ## SympleGit and Artificial Intelligence

 ### Using AI (GPT-4) to Generate the Facilitator API

 All classes in the Facilitator API were generated using GPT-4 and have not been manually updated since, with the following exceptions:

-- Enhancement of Javadoc documentation.
+1. Enhancement of Javadoc documentation.
-- The `InputStream getStagedDiffAsStream()` method was manually added to `GitDiff`.
+2. The `getStagedDiffAsStream()` method in `GitDiff` was added manually due to the possibility of the command returning a large volume of data.

  This approach also extends to all unit tests, which were similarly produced by GPT-4.